-Pre-requisite: ENGL 003 or TOEFL score 197 or above and EEE below 70.
+Pre-requisite: ENGL 003 or TOEFL score between 527 and 567; SAT score of 380-439.

 ENGL 102 ENGLISH COMMUNICATION SKILLS II

 This course intends to develop the language skills required for successful participation in academic studies at the university level.
 Writing skills are emphasized with particular focus on developing a documented, argumentative essay.
 Oral communication skills are also introduced.